cs444-epfl/cs444/project.md

 - Poke interaction
 - Socket interaction

 Each feature should represent a meaningful part of your gameplay.
-However, they don’t all need to be active simultaneously.
+However, they don't all need to be active simultaneously.
 For instance, you can allow players to toggle between continuous move and teleportation modes.

 **Feedback Requirement**: Include comprehensive feedback (visual, audio, or haptic) for each interaction.
 Interactions should be intuitive and pleasant for the user.